nihalanas/nihalanas/README.md

 ## 📌 Current Role

-Currenly working as the Chief AI Officer at [Ilmora](https://ilmoraai.com), bringing to life the power of agentic AI.
+Currenly working as the Chief AI Officer at Elyst AI.

 ## 💻 Tech Stack